unofficialaciguide/aci-python/README.md

 **/notebooks**
 Task-based code samples written for the APIC controller.
 Includes lots of explanatory comments.

-**/scripts**
+**/py**
-Using code from /notebooks, we assemble some tools to get real work done with the APIC API.
+Using code from /notebooks, these are some boilerplate Python you or your team can incorporate into your own scripts.